Jamaica: Flora and fauna

 One species of freshwater turtle is native to Jamaica, the Jamaican slider.
 It is found only on Jamaica and on a few islands in the Bahamas.
-In addition, many types of frogs are common on the island, especially treefrogs.
+Many types of frogs are common on the island, especially treefrogs.

 Jamaican waters contain considerable resources of fresh and saltwater fish.
 The chief varieties of saltwater fish are kingfish, jack, mackerel, whiting, bonito, and tuna.
 Fish that occasionally enter freshwater and estuarine environments include snook, jewfish, mangrove snapper, and mullets.
 Fish that spend the majority of their lives in Jamaica's fresh waters include many species of livebearers, killifish, freshwater gobies, the mountain mullet, and the American eel.
 Tilapia have been introduced from Africa for aquaculture, and are very common.
 Also visible in the waters surrounding Jamaica are dolphins, parrotfish, and the endangered manatee.

 Insects and other invertebrates are abundant, including the world's largest centipede, the Amazonian giant centipede.
 Jamaica is the home to about 150 species of butterflies and moths, including 35 indigenous species and 22 subspecies.
 It is also the native home to the Jamaican swallowtail, the western hemisphere's largest butterfly.